 What is the maximum social security disability benefit?

 Disability benefit amounts for seniors vary based on many different factors, meaning that there is not a standard maximum amount that a senior may receive.
 However, when attempting to estimate your disability benefits amount, it is important to be aware that payments are always modest.
 While many seniors rely on Social Security benefits as their sole source of income, these payments are usually high enough to keep beneficiaries out of poverty.
 Even with modest payments, most seniors who receive benefits are able to pay for their basic needs.

 When you estimate your disability benefits amount, it is also important to note that your payments will be lower if you already receive any sort of disability compensation from other sources.
 For example, disability benefit amounts may be affected if you are on worker’s compensation or receive other public disability payments.
 Unlike other forms of assistance, your income and resources typically do not affect how much you receive for disability payments.
 Instead, your disability benefits amount depends more on whether you have worked long enough to receive benefits.
 When you determine your disability benefits amount, note that in some cases, taxes can also affect the total amount of benefits you receive in the end.
 Most seniors are not required to pay taxes on disability benefits, but there are a few situations in which this is necessary.
-Learn more about how your payments are calculated and find what you need to know about Social Security disability taxes in our guide to senior assistance programs.
+Learn more about Social Security disability in our guide to senior assistance programs.